Brampton is a small Market Town 9

 border, although more on the Scots side,

-and murdered anyone that got in their way.
+murdering anyone that got in their way.

-1252 - Brampton became a market town
+1252 - Brampton became a Market Town after

 being granted a Market Charter by King Henry

 with him putting an end to the Border

-1745 November - During the Jacobite
+1745 November - During the last Jacobite

 rising, Charles Edward Stuart stayed in

 Brampton for one night.

 The place he stayed is marked by a Plaque on